Ngouloure Mahamat

 Ngouloure Mahamat (born 1 September 1990) is a Cameroonian footballer who last played for Bolivian side Unión Maestranza as a centre back.

 Club career

-Ngouloure came to Bolívar Youth Team from his birth country.
+Mahamat came to Bolívar Youth Team from his birth country.
 After playing for some clubs in Bolivia and taking a test in Deportes Iquique, he signed with Cobreloa in the Chilean Primera División.
 In 2015, he signed with Municipal Mejillones in the Chilean Segunda División, making six appearances.
 In 2017, he returned to Bolivia to play for Unión Maestranza.